 Use of Social Media

-The use of social media may replace or complement existing forms of communication.
+The use of social media may replace or complement other existing forms of communication.
 The website and other forms of social media may be used to enhance communication.
 Therefore, existing means of communication should continue with social media being an additional option.

 The Policy